MichaelMcDonnell/rt3conf/README.md

 setting in the game and then observing the changes to the files.
 I used [wxHexEditor](https://www.wxhexeditor.org/) to find the changes.
 It has a feature to compare the contents of two binary files.

+There are two configuration files `engine.cfg` and `game.cfg`.
+I have only implemented the settings in the `engine.cfg` but may also add `game.cfg` at some point.
+I have private notes about which settings are stored in `game.cfg` so I would know not to look for them in `engine.cfg`.

+There is clearly some data in `engine.cfg` that is not accessible from the game's settings.
+I suspect most of these settings were used by the developers and not meant for the users.
+The unaccessible settings are referred to as `fieldx` in the code (where `x` is a number).
+It should be possible to reverse engineer these last fields by changing a value at a time and opening the game to see the effect.
+Another option is to attach a debugger, watch the memory for reads and look at what happens in the disassembly.